awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 *AWS CloudFormation compatibility*: This property is passed directly to the `[Timeout](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-timeout)` property of an `AWS::Lambda::Function` resource\.

  `Tracing`   <a name="sam-function-tracing"></a>
 The string that specifies the function's X\-Ray tracing mode\.
-For more information about X\-Ray, see [Using AWS X\-Ray](https://docs.aws.amazon.com/lambda/latest/dg/lambda-x-ray.html) in the AWS Lambda Developer Guide\.
+For more information about X\-Ray, see [Using AWS Lambda with AWS X\-Ray](https://docs.aws.amazon.com/lambda/latest/dg/lambda-x-ray.html) in the AWS Lambda Developer Guide\.
 Supported values: `Active` and `PassThrough`\.
 *Type*: String
 *Required*: No